 If you have heard that you will renew the statute of limitations just by speaking with debt collectors, you have probably been misinformed.
 In most states, you must acknowledge the debt in writing and sign the document.
 See my article about acknowledgement of debt and the statute of limitations for a list of links to the specific state laws regarding this.

 I hope this article about how to talk to debt collectors helped you.
-Please feel free to comment below with any questions or comments.
+Please feel free to contact me with any questions.